 Sheep Springs Horse Camp offers excellent riding opportunities in spring, summer, and fall.
 Why not give it a try?

-Camping Facilities: 11 sites with 4-horse log corrals, fire pits, and picnic tables.
+The ___ reason to love Sheep Springs is the camping facilities.
+The camp has 11 sites with 4-horse log corrals, fire pits, and picnic tables.
 Most sites have room for 2 trailers.
 Vault toilet, manure bins, potable water from a hand pump.